Kozea/CairoSVG/pages/svg_support.rst

 No animations are supported in CairoSVG, as the output formats are mainly static.
-More generally, no real DOM support is offered, highly limiting the possibility of implementing features such as CSS or JavaScript support.
+More generally, no real DOM support is offered, highly limiting the possibility of implementing features such as external CSS or JavaScript support.

 SVG MIME type, file name extension and Macintosh file type